OmnisStudio/Omnis-ServerlessClient/README.md

 ## Wrapper Setup

-- Add omnisnapdata.db to your wrapper resources.
+- Add omnisnapdata.db to your wrapper resources folder for iOS or assets folder for Android.

 - Configure your wrapper (config.xml) with the following settings: